Deityhub/100-javascript-projects/js-learning/exercises/ex-2-object-traversal/notes.md

 });
 ```

 this works - checking the array / object length

+> A `getPeopleWithAtLeastThreeCities` method that returns an array of names

+**of names** — oh, very tricky!